Course Outline and Overhead Transparency Notes for CH100,

-The course grade will be based on exams, quizzes, class attendance,
+The course grade will be based on exams, quizzes, class attendance, and homework assignments.

 Quizzes will be given every week.
-In addition surprise quizzes will
+In addition surprise quizzes will be given.

-the semester.
+Homework assignments will be collected and graded several times during the semester.
 For credit, homework must be written in a neat and organized fashion, following guidelines given in class, showing work and explaining your answers.